Knobbed whelk: Shell description

-Life habits
+Habitat

 The knobbed whelk lives subtidally and is migratory, alternating between deep and shallow water, depending on the time of year.

 During the weather extremes of the summer and winter months, these sea snails live in deep water, at depths of up to 48 m.
 In the milder weather of the spring and fall they live in shallow water, on near-shore or intertidal mud flats and sand flats.

 On the shallow-water mud flats whelks prey on oysters, clams, and other marine bivalves.

 They wedge a bivalve open using the edge of their shell, and insert their long proboscis to eat the flesh of their victim.
 They rasp at the flesh using their radula, a rough tongue-like organ that has thousands of tiny denticles (tooth-like protrusions).

+Knobbed whelks are slow moving odour-mediated predators that have a considerable ability for temporal integration of signals and can successfully navigate prey odour plumes in naturally turbulent environments.

 Reproduction

 Mating and egg laying occur during the spring and fall migration.
 Internally fertilized eggs are surrounded by a transparent mass of albumen, a gel-like material, and are laid in protective flat, rounded egg capsules joined to form a paper-like chain of egg cases, commonly called a "Mermaid's Necklace".
 On average each capsule contains 0–99 eggs, with most strings having 40–160 capsules.
 After laying their egg cases, female knobbed whelk will bury one end of the egg case into the substrate, thus providing an anchor for the developing fertilized eggs and preventing the string of egg cases from washing ashore where it would dehydrate.
 Fertilized eggs develop in the capsules.
 Young emerge with a shell approximately 2–4 mm in length.

 Young are preyed upon by crustaceans, horseshoe crabs, and fish, primarily drum species.
 Adult whelks are eaten by loggerhead sea turtles.